tomzheng77/monika/MANUAL.md

     - monika will scan and apply profiles
         - once the profile has taken effect, the user will no longer have ROOT access (removed wheel group)
         - any restricted programs will be terminated

+## Lock for next day

+- start monika client
+- `mk-pwds`: generates passwords for the next 100 days
+- `ls-pwds`: prints out the generated passwords
+- `locknx`: changes the system password to that for the next day

 ## Proxy